wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 [Haskell](https://www.haskell.org/platform/) is a pure functional programming language that comes with lazy evaluation.
 Its elegance is why many programmers like writing code in Haskell.

-This document assumes that the reader has at least an intermediate knowledge of an imperative programming language, but does not assume knowledge of functional programming.
+This post assumes that the reader has at least an intermediate knowledge of an imperative programming language, but does not assume knowledge of functional programming.

-Also, this document is not intended to teach Haskell.
-This document is intended to explain the code just briefly, such that the reader understands what the code is doing.
+Also, this post is not intended to teach Haskell.
+This post is intended to explain the code just briefly, such that the reader understands what the code is doing.

 If you wish to try out the code, download [main.hs](/res/intro-to-haskell/main.hs) and run `ghci main.hs`.
 You'll need GHC installed.
 Then, you can evaluate stuff and see what you get.